PhaseRush/advent-of-code/README.md

 Nice problem, was a fan of this one.
 Spent quite a while trying to rotate a matrix the right way as I thought it was wrong.
 Turns out my printing was wrong :)))

 Part 2 was fun.
 Code was messy as I had dis-coupled x and y but it was nice to do.
 I had an off-by-one errors with the expansion factor, but it was easy once I debugged it.

+Also today I saw someone get an u32 overflow.
+It's day 11 guys, cmon you have to learn by now.